More Uses for Oui Yogurt Jars

 Add Polka Dots

 To make the polka dots, use a paintbrush tip, a pencil eraser, or as I did, the end of a wooden skewer.
-Just dip into the paint and position on the jar.
+Just dip it into the paint and position it on the jar.
 You don’t want it dripping, just a dab of paint on the end.
 My pattern is two dots about 1/2″ from each other and add a dot 1/2″ in the middle of those two and down about 1/2″.
 Simple is best.

 As I was adding the dots, I thought that using a toothbrush to splatter paint drops would make the paint look more like snow.
 There’s another idea!